-- If you use a good quality chocolate and heat it only to the point where it has just started to melt, you won't need to worry about tempering it.
-Remove the chocolate from the microwave just as it starts to melt and stir quickly until it is smooth.
+- If you use good-quality chocolate and heat it only to the point where it has just started to melt, you won't need to worry about tempering it.
+Remove the chocolate from the microwave just as it starts to melt, and stir quickly until it is smooth.
 For tips on tempering chocolate, see the video below.

 - When the chocolate has set, carefully peel off the acetate.

-- Break the chocolate acetate piece into shards - you can use a very sharp knife to trim to the chocolate if you wish.
+- Break the chocolate acetate piece into shards; you can use a very sharp knife to trim the chocolate if you wish.

 Some Alternative Designs

-If you are making cupcakes for a special occasions, you should create a number of different designs.
-Here, I have used a cookie cutter to make a floral shaped decoration.
+If you are making cupcakes for a special occasion, you should create a number of different designs.
+Here, I have used a cookie cutter to make a floral-shaped decoration.
 This requires a bit of care as the chocolate can break easily.
 It sometimes helps to dip the edge of the cutter into hot water and then use it to cut out the required shape.

-- Pre-heat oven to 350 F / 170 C and put a dozen paper baking case into a muffin pan.
+- Preheat oven to 350˚F (170˚C) and put a dozen paper baking cases into a muffin pan.

 - Put the butter and sugar into a bowl and mix well, until it is light and fluffy.

-- Sift together the flour and baking powder and add into the batter, a quarter cup at a time.
+- Sift together the flour and baking powder and add to the batter, a quarter cup at a time.
 Mix the batter so that everything is incorporated, but don't overdo it.

-- Fill the cupcake cases and place in the center of the oven.
-Bake for 20 -25 minutes until a skewer inserted into the cupcakes comes out clean.
+- Fill the cupcake cases and place them in the center of the oven.
+Bake for 20 to 25 minutes until a skewer inserted into the cupcakes comes out clean.